You Are Salt and Light: Why the Resurrection Still Matters

-Forty years ago, a British writer named Os Guinness published a book that still lands hard today.
-In The Gravedigger File, he imagined an underground campaign with a single goal: convince Christians that their faith is privately engaging but culturally irrelevant.
+A little over forty years ago, British-American author Os Guinness published a book that still lands hard today.
+In The Gravedigger File, he said the Christian faith largely created the modern world but is now being undermined by it, making the church its own "gravedigger."
+He imagined an underground organization with a goal of getting Christians to believe their faith is "privately engaging but socially and culturally irrelevant."
 A private hobby.
 A personal comfort.
-Something you do on Sunday morning and politely leave at the door on Monday.
+Something you do on Sunday morning and politely leave at the sanctuary door on your way home.

 "You are the salt of the earth, but if salt has lost its taste, how shall its saltiness be restored?
 It is no longer good for anything except to be thrown out and trampled under people's feet.
 You are the light of the world.
 A city set on a hill cannot be hidden.
 Nor do people light a lamp and put it under a basket, but on a stand, and it gives light to all in the house.
 In the same way, let your light shine before others, so that they may see your good works and give glory to your Father who is in heaven."